 - Any Artificial Sweetener – I have heard some crazy ideas: Erithritol, Aspartame, Sucralose, Saccharin?!
 Someone asked if they can use Mountain Dew as starter.
 No. No you cannot.

-BONUS FACT: High Fructose Corn Syrup caused a higher incidence of obesity and metabolic diseases in rats than sugar (sucrose) in a study done last year by Princeton.
+High Fructose Corn Syrup caused a higher incidence of obesity and metabolic diseases in rats than sugar (sucrose) in a study done by Princeton.

-6. Can multiple types of sugar be combined into one Kombucha brew?
+6. Is it okay to combine multiple types of sugar into one Kombucha brew?

 Absolutely!
 Just as with tea blends, sugar blends can add flavor and depth to your brew.
 Have fun and experiment!